- Latin America

 5. Vegetarian Food

 There’s always a bit of confusion when I walk into a local menu del dia and ask if they serve vegetarian food.
 Among the responses I’ve gotten… So you still eat chicken right?
 How about pork?
 Is rice vegetarian?
-It’s not a very common lifestyle here, so it can sometimes be difficult to find restaurants that accomodate, especially any of the cheap local places.
+It’s not a very common lifestyle here, so it can sometimes be difficult to find restaurants that accommodate, especially any of the cheap local places.
 Now that I’ve lived here for a while, I’ve built up a solid list of restaurants with delicious vegetarian options, but it was hard at first when I didn’t feel like I could just wander into any place.